deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 Check out [this gist](https://gist.github.com/deadlydog/3169ff35abc95c4607acf5730a12932b) for more complete example code, including unit tests.

+In this example you can see that `TimeBeforeFetchingFreshAuthToken` is set to 30 minutes, and `MaxTimeToUseStaleAuthTokenFor` to 120 minutes.
+Let's say 120 minutes was chosen because that is how long a new auth token is valid for.
+With this in place and assuming the application is being used constantly, the auth token will refresh every 30 minutes.

+Consider what would happen if the application retrieves an auth token at 1pm, and then the external auth service goes down from 2pm - 3pm.
+In a typical cache-aside strategy, a single expiry time must be chosen.
+The developer may choose to expire the cache item after 90 minutes, since that's close to the max lifetime of the auth token.
+Or perhaps they ignore the auth token lifetime and simply expire the cache item every 30 minutes.
+In both cases the application would end up unable to retrieve a fresh auth token at 2:30pm and suffer an outage.
+Using the Stale Cache with the values in the example code above however would allow the application to always have a valid auth token, as it would obtain a new auth token at 2pm which would be good until 4pm.

-This is only one possible implementation of the Stale Cache pattern.
+The above is only one possible implementation of the Stale Cache pattern.
 I chose to keep it simple for the sake of this example, but there are many other things you could do to improve it.
-You may want to have it fetch fresh items in the background and return stale items immediately.
+You may want to have it fetch fresh items in the background and return stale items immediately (refresh-ahead strategy).
-You may want to store a delegate with the cache item that can be used to have it refresh itself, and move the logic of when to retrieve a fresh item into the cache class.
+You may want to store a delegate with the cache item that the `StaleMemoryCache` class can call to refresh the cache item, and move the date and `StaleMemoryCacheResult` comparison logic of when to retrieve a fresh item into the cache class (read-through strategy).

 While this example shows how to use the Stale Cache pattern with an in-memory cache-aside strategy, it can be similarly incorporated into distributed caches and other cache strategies.